WyattConrad/eportfolio/README.md

 # Wyatt Conrad's EPortfolio
-SNHU CS-499 Eportfolio

-This site showcases the culmination of my work from my Computer Science coursework at Southern New Hampshire University (SNHU).

 ## Introduction
 My name is Wyatt Conrad, and the completion of my Bachelor of Science in Computer Science at Southern New Hampshire University marks a significant milestone in both my academic and professional journey.
 With over 25 years of experience in the BPO/CX industry, I have always embraced a “see a need, fill a need” approach by identifying challenges, designing solutions, and taking full ownership of outcomes.
 Throughout the Computer Science program and the development of my capstone ePortfolio, I have strengthened this mindset through formal education, advanced technical skills, and practical experience, which together showcase my readiness to advance within the field of computer science.